-No matter the risk, motorcycles have the same right to be on Georgia roads as any other vehicle.
-But it’s helpful for bikers to understand the stats about accidents so they can exercise caution on the open roads.
-So, here are some important Georgia motorcycle accident statistics to know.
+While riding a motorcycle can be risky, motorcycles have the same right to be on Georgia roads as any other vehicle.
+However, it’s helpful for bikers to understand the statistics about motorcycle accidents in Georgia to help them better exercise caution while out on the open road.

 Georgia Motorcycle Accident Statistics